Batman: The Killing Joke (film): Plot

-At the plant, the criminals and the costumed comedian run into security personnel, and a shootout occurs.
-The criminals are gunned down and the comedian is confronted by Batman.
-Terrified, the comedian trips and falls into the chemical plant's waste pond, and is swept through a pipe leading to the outside.
-As he removes his mask, he sees the chemicals have permanently disfigured his face, giving him a clown-like appearance.
-His disfigurement, combined with the loss of his family, and what he had experienced in the chemical plant drives him insane and transforms him into the Joker.
+At the plant, the criminals and the costumed comedian run into security personnel.
+As the group attempts to escape the plant, the criminals are gunned down and the comedian is confronted by Batman.
+Terrified and unaware of his surroundings, the comedian trips and falls into the chemical plant's waste pond and is swept through a pipe leading to the outside.
+As he removes his mask, he is shocked to see the chemicals have permanently disfigured his face, giving him a clown-like appearance.
+His disfigurement, combined with the loss of his family and what he had experienced in the chemical plant, drives him completely insane and transforms him into the Joker.

-In the present, Batman finds and saves Gordon, while the Joker flees.
-Despite his ordeal, Gordon remains sane and demands that Batman capture the Joker "by the book".
-Batman follows the Joker as the latter tries to persuade him that the world is just one big joke and that "one bad day" is enough to drive an ordinary man insane.
+In the present, Batman finds and saves Gordon as the Joker flees.
+Gordon remains sane and demands that Batman capture the Joker "by the book".
+Batman follows the Joker as the latter tries to persuade him that the world is merely one big joke and that "one bad day" is all it takes to drive an ordinary man insane.
 Batman subdues Joker, tells him that Gordon has remained sane, and concludes that Joker is alone in his madness.
 He then attempts to reach out to him, offering rehabilitation.
 Joker apologetically declines, saying it is too late for him.

-Joker then says that the situation reminds him of a joke about two patients in an insane asylum who try to escape by leaping over to the adjoining building.
+He then says that the situation reminds him of a joke about two patients in an insane asylum who try to escape by leaping over a gap to an adjacent building.
 The first patient makes it across, but the second patient is afraid that he will fall.
 The first patient gets an idea: "Hey, I got this flashlight with me.
 I'll just shine it across the gap between the buildings and you can walk across the beam and join me."
 The second patient questions the idea: "What do you think I am, crazy?
 You'll just turn it off when I'm halfway across!"
-Initially stoic, Batman soon joins Joker in having a good laugh at the joke.
-As the police arrive, the Joker's laugh trails off, but Batman continues to laugh.
+Initially stoic, Batman soon joins Joker in sharing laughter at the joke.
+The police soon arrive and the Joker's laugh trails off while Batman continues laughing.

+In a mid-credits scene, a now-wheelchair-bound Barbara, having retired as Batgirl due to her past encounters and paralysis, is shown taking on the mantle of Oracle while preparing to go "back to work".